Does Your Small Book Thumbnail Cover Stand Out?

 It can be as simple as white titles on a dark background or dark titles on a light background.
 They are going to work better because of the natural contrast.

-Also, sans-serif fonts are much easy to read when viewed in a small image.
+Also, sans-serif fonts are much easier to read when viewed in a small image.

 Keep it simple